 What causes acute low back pain?

 This is often difficult to identify.
-Numerous things can cause pain including: muscles, soft connective tissue, ligaments, join capsules, cartilage and nerves.
+Numerous things can cause pain including muscles, soft connective tissue, ligaments, joint capsules, cartilage, and nerves.
 These tissues may be pulled, strained, stretched or sprained.
-Additionally, small tears in the outer disk layer can cause severe pain.
-Even if the actual tissue damage is minor, and likely to repair quickly, the pain may be quite severe.
+Additionally, small tears in the outer disc layer can cause severe pain.
+Even if the actual tissue damage is minor and likely to repair quickly, the pain may be quite severe.